DeanoBurrito/northport/README.md

 2) Support for multiple platforms.
 My plan is to develop for risc-v first, and use the x86_64 port as a sanity check.
 With limine now supporting aarch64, support for that may come later.
 3) To eventually be self-hosting, and have the system be able to cross-compile itself.
 4) Clean code and useful documentation.
-5) A comfortable (if limited) userspace experience.
+5) A comfortable (if limited) userspace experience: window manager, common applications like a text editor and file explorer.
+This is an extended goal.

 ## Project Features
 Kernel:
 - Support for multiple architectures: riscv64, x86_64.
 - Memory management: Bitmap based PMM with zoned allocations, VMM inspired by SunOS design, and a swappable heap provided by slabs and a free-list for larger items.
-- Fast logging infrastructure, with support for several early log outputs (uart chips, debugcon, builtin terminal).
+- Fast logging infrastructure, with support for several early log outputs (uart chips, debugcon, built-in terminal).
 Post-init a number of hardware drivers are available to act as log sinks.
     - The terminal is based on gterm from the Limine Bootloader (see the individual files for the license).
 - Support for various hardware timers, soft-timer interface on top.
 - SMP-aware scheduler: round robin with per-core queues, work stealing and DPCs.